 Given heavy teaching loads during the semester, it can be a struggle for faculty to fit writing into their daily routines.
 Research in faculty development shows that writing groups have significant benefits.
 They help with motivation, goal-setting, time-management, and accountability.
 They are an opportunity to receive encouragement and feedback about current research projects.
 They help faculty be more prepared for performance reviews.
 And they foster interdisciplinary relationships among faculty, such as by forming writing buddies.
 Ultimately, each faculty member in the Faculty Writing Circle will write a 1-2 page reflective narrative about any career accomplishments and other benefits they experience from participating in the writing group.

-The Faculty Writing Circle is facilitated by Dr. Jamie Workman, Associate Professor of Higher Education LeadershipThe FLC will gather on the following seven Tuesdays from 11am – 12pm during the Fall 2024 semester at CELT (102 Georgia Avenue): September 3, September 17, October 1, October 22, November 5, November 19, and December 3 Faculty can join this FLC by registering through the
+The Faculty Writing Circle is facilitated by Dr. Jamie Workman, Associate Professor of Higher Education LeadershipThe FLC will gather on the following six Tuesdays from 11am – 12pm during the Spring 2025 semester at CELT (102 Georgia Avenue): January 14, January 28, February 11, March 4, March 25, and April 15 Faculty can join this FLC by registering through the

 Return to the Top